WISVCH/bapc-2025/content/schedule/test_session.md

 start: 10:15
 duration: 0h45m
 width: 1
-location: Building 35 - Contest halls
+location: Building 35 - Contest hall
 people: contestants
 ---

 During the test session, the contestants will have a chance to test their workstation, and all the software they want to use.

-The contest halls are located on the ground floor.
+The contest hall is located on the ground floor.